jxgu1016/Gabor_CNN_PyTorch/README.md

 These two implementations are sharing the same infrastructure level code.

 ## Requirements
-- PyTorch 1.0 from a nightly release.
+- PyTorch 1.0.
 Installation instructions can be found in https://pytorch.org/get-started/locally/
-- torchvision from master
+- torchvision
 - tensorboardX

 ## Install